usagov/usagov-2021/docs/Datalayer_for_GTM.md

 ## Testing Changes

-You can use `scripts/drush/veryify-pagelayer-data.php` to validate that your changes don't change the datalayer output.
+You can use `scripts/drush/verify-pagelayer-data.php` to validate that your changes don't change the datalayer output.
 This is more useful for refactoring the event subscribers or ensuring that additions to the data don't introduce unintended changes.
 Using the script takes some preparation:

 1. *Create Reference Output* The script compares Drupal outputs against a "known-good" data set, the published page CSV file created by a tome export.
 To prepare this file, you should export your local site using the code from the `dev` branch.
+Make sure the URLs in your published_pages.csv point to your development server and not to the default www.usa.gov.
 2. *Add to the datalayer* In a new branch, create an event listener to make your changes.
 3. *Run verify script* use `drush php:script scripts/drush/verify-pagelayer-data.php`.
 It will fetch pages from your local site and compare the output of your datalayer to the expected values in the CSV file.

 The verify script takes two optional options, specified after `--`.
-Use `--base` if your local hostname is not reachable via `http://localhost/`.
-Ise the `--sample` flag for a quicker run that doesn't check every URL in the CSV file.
+Use `--files` if you need to use a different CSV file for testing`.
+Use the `--sample` flag for a quicker run that doesn't check every URL in the CSV file.

 ```sh
 drush php:script scripts/drush/verify-pagelayer-data.php \